forcedotcom/java-sdk/jpa/doc/jpa-cud.md

         }
     }

-Note: Each custom Java entity has a name field.
+**Note**: Each custom Java entity has a name field.
 If you create a record that doesn't have a name value, the ID of the record is inserted as its name.